aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 If you want the images to appear together in the resulting markdown, you have to choose the visual option.
 In this case, images will be saved to the current directory of the application (and a relative path will be built for them in the markdown document), or you can specify your preferred path and folder name.

-This Javascript code demonstrates the operation:
+This JavaScript code demonstrates the operation:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");